eReadings instructions for academics

 Does the Library have a copy?

-Search the CDU discovery tool Summon to see if the book or journal is held by CDU Library in print or as an eBook and supply the item Call Number on the form if possible.
+Check Library Search to see if the book or journal is held by CDU Library in print or as an eBook and supply the item Call Number on the form if possible.

 Where materials are not held by CDU Library: